1940

 The significance of this story is that in 1941 Sedona was so rugged and remote that only a man

-like Frye with the resources of TWA (an airline he founded) would have been able to locate this
+like Frye, with the resources of TWA, (an airline he co-founded), would have been able to

-remote ranch, all from the air.
-If it were not for the Lockheed Electra, Jack and Helen Frye
+locate this remote ranch, all from the air.
+If it were not for the Lockheed Electra Jack and

-synonymous with Sedona Arizona would never have been uttered.
-And Red Rock State Park,
+synonymous with Sedona, would never have been uttered.
+And Red Rock State Park which now

-which now occupies the last remaining undeveloped tract of the original Frye Ranch would
+occupies the last remaining undeveloped tract of the original Frye Ranch, would never be.
+Yes,

-never be.
-Yes, all this thanks to the dawning of aviation, a Lockheed Electra 12A, and TWA.
+all this thanks to the dawning of aviation, a Lockheed Electra 12A, and TWA!

-The above slide was purchased by former TWA employee Patrick Chateau of Paris and offered
+The above slide (purchased by former TWA (CDG) employee Patrick Chateau) was offered to

-to the Sedona Legend website.
-The photo shows Jack Frye and TWA executive vice-president,
+the Sedona Legend website.
+The photo shows Jack Frye and TWA executive vice-president Paul

-Paul Richter, in front of NC18137.
+Richter in front of NC18137 at (MKC).
 Frye is signing off on a flight test sheet.
-The image was later
+The image was

-used in a Texaco ad extolling the virtues of Texaco oil and TWA's "Overweather Laboratory".
+used in a Texaco ad extolling the virtues of Texaco Oil and TWA's Flight Research Laboratory.

-Patrick feels this slide was one of several, likely used in TWA's Marketing Department.
+Patrick feels this slide was one of several likely used by TWA's Marketing Department.

 The image to the right was from Jack Frye’s